 28 purposeful Random Acts of Kindness.

 One for each life that was lost in Newtown, CT on Friday 12/14/12.
-Small, kind things to do for others for no other reason then to be kind.
+Small, kind things to do for others for no other reason then to be kind.1 and 2.
+Gave the two baristas at Starbucks each coupons for a free order of chips and salsa at Applebees (love their faces!
+They were so excited, teenage boys).

 3. I gave a coupon for 40% off one item to a lady and her husband at Michael's.